-Taking an overview tour of the Bible makes that big book easier to understand.
+Having an overview of the Bible makes this big book easier to understand.

-The size and complexity of the Bible can make it seem irrelevant to our modern lives, so many people don’t want to read it.
+The Bible can seem big and complicated, so many people don’t want to read it.

 Realize how the parts of the Bible fit together and how we fit into the Bible’s story.

-What I want the group to know and understand: We want to become familiar with the Bible and not be intimidated by it.
+- KNOW: How to be familiar with the Bible and not be intimidated by it.

-How I want the group to respond: By seeing our place in the Bible’s story and beginning to read it and apply it to our lives.
+- DO: See our place in the Bible’s story and begin to read it and apply it to our lives.